Didlake

 The primary characteristics of ASD are:

-• Impairment in social communication and interaction, which can include:
+• Deficits in social communication and social interaction across multiple contexts, which can include:

 • Difficulty with normal back-and-forth conversation